amberstar/State/README.md

 Arguments:
 	--model `<path to your .xcdatamodeld file>` --swift --template-path `<path to states template folder>` --output-dir `<path to save model code files>`

-example:
-If state is installed in a subdirectory of your project, and you had a models folder for your models, it would look something like this: --model $(SRCROOT)/ProjectName/Models/Model.xcdatamodeld --swift --template-path $(SRCROOT)/../State/Templates --output-dir $(SRCROOT)/ProjectName/Models/

 5. Select the target that you want to use the model entities in, and select `Build Phases` and twist open the `Target Dependencies` section at the top.

-6. Click the plus to add a dependency and select the GenerateModels target you just created earlier.
+6. Click plus to add a dependency, select the GenerateModels target.
 	This will tell Xcode to build your GenerateModels target before building the host target.

 7. The first time you generate the code files you will have to manually add them to the project.